Victor H. Mair: Life and career

-Mair is a contributor to the linguistics blog Language Log.
+Mair was a contributor to the linguistics blog Language Log.

+Mair died from urinary tract cancer in Philadelphia, Pennsylvania, on June 28, 2026, at the age of 83.

 Pinyin advocacy

-Mair is a long-time advocate for writing Mandarin Chinese in an alphabetic script (viz., pinyin), which he considers advantageous for Chinese education, computerization, and lexicography.
+Mair was a long-time advocate for writing Mandarin Chinese in an alphabetic script (viz., pinyin), which he considered advantageous for Chinese education, computerization, and lexicography.

 In the first issue of Sino-Platonic papers (1986), he suggested the publication of a Chinese dictionary arranged in the same familiar way as English, French, or Korean dictionaries: "single-sort alphabetical arrangement" purely based on the alphabetic spelling of a word, regardless of its morphological structure.
 Most Chinese words are multisyllabic compounds, where each syllable or morpheme is written with a single Chinese character.
 Following a two-millennia tradition, Chinese dictionaries – even modern pinyin-based ones like the Xinhua Zidian – are regularly ordered in "sorted-morpheme arrangement" based on the first morpheme (character) in a word.
 For instance, a Chinese dictionary user who wanted to look up the word Bābāduōsī 巴巴多斯 "Barbados" could find it under ba 巴 in traditional sorted-morpheme ordering (which is easier if one knows the character's appearance or radical but not its pronunciation) or under baba in single-sort alphabetic ordering (which is easier if one knows the pronunciation).

 In 1990, after unsuccessfully trying to obtain financial support for an alphabetically collated Chinese-English dictionary, Mair organized an international team of linguists and lexicographers who were willing to work as part-time volunteers.
 Under the editorial leadership of John DeFrancis, they published the first general Chinese-English single-sort dictionary in 1996.
 According to the "Acknowledgments" (1996:ix), "This dictionary owes its genesis to the initiative of Victor H. Mair of Pennsylvania."
 A revised and expanded edition was published in 2000.